karen-w/Sanger-Sequencing-to-Taxonomic-ID-Workflow/Module2.md

 From the above chromatogram, you may notice that there are bases of lower quality which you may need to trim away.
 The function `gen_trim_tbl()` takes a few arguments to determine which position to
+trim: <br>

-trim: (i) `basecall_ratio`: cutoff ratio for separating signal and noise in the `makeBaseCalls()` function in package `sangerseqR`, in which the ratio is relative to maximum peak in basecall window.
+1)  `basecall_ratio`: cutoff ratio for separating signal and noise in the `makeBaseCalls()` function in package `sangerseqR`, in which the ratio is relative to maximum peak in basecall window.
 The default value is set at 0.33 as in the original function.

 2)  `trimmable_5`: the maximum number of base allowed to be trimmed from 5’ end with respect to sequence length, default = 0.1, i.e. if